Podcast: Play in new window | Download

 Get out into the open.
 Go sit on the grass.
 Don’t worry about your clothes.
 Get them dirty.
 Sit under a tree, in silence and listen to the tree.
 I mean that seriously.
 Listen to the tree.
 Trees talk to those who listen to them.
 Sometimes it sounds like the rustling of leaves in the breeze.
 Sometimes, it sounds like birds talking to each other.
 Sometimes, when the breeze turns into a wind, it sounds like a tired man straightening his back.
 Sometimes, you can hear what sounds like rain drops, but there is no rain.
 That is the water that the tree sends back to earth from transpiration.
 If you are in a forest, you will hear it, sometimes making you wonder if it is raining.
 It is, and it isn’t.
 The key to all this is to be totally silent.
 Silent as in absence of sound.
 Silent as in absence of movement.
 Sit still, breathe gently and take deep breaths.
 Remember that you are sitting under an oxygen generation plant.
 Take the benefit of that.
 Let the buzzing in your ears, subside.
 That is the noise of the city that came with you into the forest.
 It will go if you let it go.
 Then you will start hearing the forest and its own sounds, which are not the discordant, disruptive, distressing noise of manmade things and lifestyles.
 These are the sounds of nature, before man came on the scene and which will remain after the earth has rid itself of yet another pestilence.
 These sounds are soothing, calm, peaceful, relaxing and eternal.
 Be prepared to feel like a chain-smoker on a sixteen-hour long haul, non-smoking flight.
 That will give you an indication of what you have done to yourself.
 Essentially, it will tell you how sick you are.
 I mean, the stress you will feel by your self-imposed ban on using your mobile phone.
 The best thing is to leave it in your car or home.
 Don’t bring it with you.
 Feel the lack of it.
 You need to know what you have done to yourself, so that hopefully, you will be inspired to free yourself from your voluntary enslavement.

 Walk in the rain.
 Don’t carry an umbrella or even a hat.
 Feel the water on your face and head, trickling down your back (it tickles).
 If the rain is light, it will be very pleasant.
 If it is heavy, you will get soaked and it will feel even nicer.
 Don’t worry, you are not made of salt.
 You won’t dissolve and flow away.
 I am saying this to people living in the tropics.
-Those living in Europe and North America must not do this because thanks to colder climates, you may catch a cold or worse.
-But even there, in summer?
+Those living in Europe and North America do this in summer?
 All power to you.
 I hope you don’t live in a place where the rain is acid.
 How tragic that we have polluted our world so badly that we must fear even the rain!

 Once you are wet enough, find a nice tree with thick foliage and shelter under it.
 Just sit quietly and listen.
 There is nothing more relaxing than the sound of rain on the leaves overhead and in the surrounding forest.
 Some rain will drip on you but that doesn’t matter because you are wet already.
 That is why I told you to walk in the rain first.
 Then go under a tree.
 Otherwise you will spend your energy trying to stay dry instead of enjoying the rain.